 Although there's no easy solution, these tips may help.

 Listen.
 Pay attention to what your loved one has to say.
-Don't assume that you know what he or she is going through.
+Don't assume that you know what they are going through.
 Don’t dismiss all of their emotions and feelings as signs of their illness.
 Someone with bipolar disorder may still have valid points.

 Notice their symptoms.
 They may not be able to see it as clearly as you do when their bipolar symptoms are active.
 Or they may deny it.
 When you see the warning signs of mania or depression, you can try to make sure they get help ASAP.

 Do things together.
 People who are depressed often pull away from others.
-So encourage your friend or loved one to get out and do things he or she enjoys.
-Ask him to join you for a walk or a dinner out.
-If he says no, let it go.
+So encourage your friend or loved one to get out and do things they enjoy.
+Ask them to join you for a walk or a dinner out.
+If they say no, let it go.
 Ask again a few days later.

 Make a plan.
 Because bipolar disorder can often be an unpredictable illness, you should plan for bad times.
 Be clear.
 Agree with your loved one about what to do if their symptoms get worse.
 Have a plan for emergencies.
 If you both know what to do and what to expect of each other, you'll feel more confident about the future.